 Many whale-watching companies depart from locations near Brisbane, from the Gold Coast to the Sunshine Coast, offering some amazing cruises.

 We also strongly recommend looking out for special offers on cruises on docket deals, Groupon and other discount sites, especially towards the end of the whale season when there are often some amazing bargains to be found.

 Swim with humpback whales near Brisbane!

-Here at Brisbane Kids, we already know how awesome our region is for amazing sights and activities, but sometimes even we are blown away by the latest exclusive experiences to launch in this area.
-In an Australian first, Sunreef Mooloolaba is now offering the opportunity to actually swim with humpback whales!
+Here at Brisbane Kids, we already know how awesome our region is for its amazing sights and activities.
+Still, sometimes even we are blown away by the latest exclusive experiences to launch in this area.
+In an Australian first, Sunreef Mooloolaba is now offering the opportunity to swim with humpback whales!

 This rare and special humpback whale encounter takes place on a three-hour outing with a maximum of twenty participants.
-It includes a full briefing, the help of a spotter plane to locate the whales, and all equipment to get you in the water near these magnificent creatures.
-Depending on their ability and the conditions, it is generally available for kids over 8 who are good swimmers and accompanied by an adult.
+It includes a full briefing, a spotter plane’s help locate the whales, and all equipment to get you in the water near these magnificent creatures.
+Depending on their ability and the conditions, it is generally available for kids over 8 who are good swimmers and accompanied by adults.
 The trip operates from Mooloolaba, about an hour and a quarter north of Brisbane.
 For more information, please visit sunreef.com.au.

 The North Gorge, Point Lookout, North Stradbroke Island

 North Stradbroke Island (Straddie) is arguably the best land-based whale-watching area in Queensland.
 The views from the lookouts along the North Gorge walk are stunning any time of year, with dolphins, turtles and rays often to be seen, but during whale season, this is certainly one of the best spots for spotting whales.
 Visit stradbrokeisland.com for other recommended viewing points on the island.